 The best preparation for any seasonal user search behaviour and competitor bid changes is to look at last yearâ€™s performance in the lead-up to Christmas.
 If you have two or more years of seasonal data, even better!
 Overlay as many years of data as possible, consider both numbers of days to Christmas and day-of-the-week and build a model for expected traffic, CPC, revenue and ROI to inform your campaign optimisation, budget and revenue run-rate for this yearâ€™s festive season.

-You can make these seasonal keywords work for you, if you land the users on tailored landing pages with exactly the relevant content and most importantly, relevant product lists (your users want to buy, not read) for the exact context of the keyword.
+You can make these seasonal keywords work for you if you land the users on tailored landing pages with precisely the relevant content and, most importantly, relevant product lists (your users want to buy, not read) for the exact context of the keyword.
 All your vegan hampers, all your gift ideas for him/ her/ mum/ dad that look more expensive.